 If you've lost your own dog you can use the same form to tell us about it.
 Someone may find your dog and report it to us and we'll be able to let you know if we've picked your dog up and how you can get it back.

-If you catch a stray dog and our offices are closed, you can either look after the dog yourself until you can contact our dog wardens, or call 07467147333 (from 5 until 9pm weekdays and 9am to 9pm weekends) and we'll tell you where you can take it.
+If you catch a stray dog and our offices are closed you can either look after the dog yourself until we can collect it, or call 07376 353678 (from 5pm until 9pm weekdays, and 9am to 9pm on weekends) and we'll tell you where you can take it.

 What happens next